Herdmangct/0_ticktacktoe/README.md

 - open the web app version by clicking on the link at the bottom of this README.
 - Remember Tick Tack Toe from your younger years
 - When the game is over the board will print 'the end' and a score at the bottom
+- To play the next round wait until 'the end' is printed and then click anywhere.
+The board will reset
 - the order of the score is win X (or human), win Y (or human) and draws.

 ## Features